inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

 Currently known bugs:

-  Player is unmovable
+  -Player is unmovable

-   This isn’t as much of a bug as it is just unfinished, this will be fixed as development proceeds.
+   --This isn’t as much of a bug as it is just unfinished, this will be fixed as development proceeds.

+  -Player/Robot not completely synchronised with board.

   There’s very limited bug testing to be done.